bostontrader/polo-catbox/README.md

 * If you're not careful to ensure that the requests are sent via HTTPS you might get HTTP instead.
 If so, your API Key will be exposed.
 Although your determined opponent does not have your secret (by this faux pas) he's one step closer to getting in.

 * How many other ways are there for this to go wrong?
-I don't know and contemplating, and fortifying against, the myriad of ways this topic could have an unhappy ending, is a distraction from this project and thus further affiant sayeth nought.
+I don't know.
+But contemplating, and fortifying against, the myriad of ways this topic could have an unhappy ending, is a distraction from this project and thus further affiant sayeth nought.

 # Dependencies

-* colors - Sometimes I want to print console messages in different colors.

 * config - A method of feeding runtime configuration to the server.